 The Prismriver Sisters

 The Prismriver sisters are a trio of poltergeist sisters who serve as the stage 4 bosses.
 The sisters are talented musicians whose performances are popular among youkai.
-According to their backstory, the three poltergeist Prismriver sisters are the creation of the youngest Prismriver sister, Layla.
+According to their backstory, the three poltergeist Prismriver sisters are the creations of Layla Prismriver, who based them on her three older sisters.
 While the original four Prismriver sisters have long since passed away, the three poltergeists have remained in their ancestral home to this day, continuing to hone their musical skills.

 Tropes associated with the Prismriver Sisters: